 Throughout your life, you’ve been taught that mom’s love is unconditional.
 But since you are a young adult right now, let us tell you something you’ve never thought could happen to you.
 It is possible for a mom to hate her children.
 Yes, you read it right.
 Maybe you will learn that sometimes the truth hurts but lies worse, the hard way.
-But after all, you’ll grow into an independent adult, so, let the truth set you free.
+You may see signs your mom hates you, like emotional abuse, frequent parent-child conflict, and lack of empathy.
+But after all, you’ll grow into an independent adult, so let the truth set you free.

 In a world where everything is possible, our list of signs that your mom hates you can be seen to prevent you from a toxic relationship with your mom.
 As much as you want to have an unbreakable mom-kids connection, you should realize that some people were not born for that.
 Our list will help you find the signs that your mom is not worthy of your love.

 1. She Lacks Love and Affection